Surrender

 These terms were spelled out in the Potsdam Declaration, and amounted to something just short of an unconditional surrender.
 The Allies insisted on the occupation and complete demilitarization of Japan, but offered vague guarantees not to deindustrialize Japan and to restore Japanese sovereignty at an unspecified future date.
 The Japanese leadership were divided over whether to accept the terms of the Potsdam Declaration with the sole additional provision that the Imperial House be retained, or to insist that Japan not be occupied, her military not be disbanded, and any war crimes trials be conducted by Japanese courts.

 The Russian declaration of war ended Japanese hopes (never realistic in any case) of an alliance with Russia.
 However, the Japanese Army still believed, not without reason, that they could inflict serious enough casualties when the Allies invaded Japan (Operation DOWNFALL) to force the Allies to the negotiating table.
 Prime Minister Suzuki even speculated that the Potsdam Declaration was a sign of weakness.
-However, on 9 August 1945, Suzuki stunned the cabinet by inviting the Emperor to express his will and resolve their deadlock.
-The Emperor promptly called on the Cabinet to accept the Potsdam Declaration with the sole proviso to retain the Imperial House.
+However, on 9 August 1945, Suzuki stunned the Supreme Council for the Direction of the War by inviting the Emperor to express his will and resolve their deadlock.
+The Emperor promptly called on them to accept the Potsdam Declaration with the sole proviso to retain the Imperial House.

 From the moment of the surrender the authority of the Emperor and the Japanese Government to rule the state shall be subject to the Supreme Commander of the Allied powers who will take such steps as he deems proper to effectuate the surrender terms....